A-CONECT: Designing AI-based Conversational Chatbot for Early Dementia Intervention

 Mild Cognitive Impairment (MCI) is a prodrome stage of Alzheimer's Disease and related dementia.
 Its detection is essential for early intervention and cohort enrichment.
 A recent clinical trial showed that frequent conversation could be an effective strategy against social isolation and cognitive decline.
 Though effective, there are challenges for an intervention to be widely deployed due to the involvement of trained human moderators.
 In this paper, we study an innovative solution that uses an AI-based chatbot to replace human moderators, thus greatly improving the accessibility of this accessible therapeutic approach.
 We integrate the established clinical trial protocols into the automatic chatbot for stimulating cognitive functions through cognitively demanding, engaging, and user-friendly voice-based conversations.
 To evaluate the effectiveness, we create MCI digital twins--virtual replicas of MCI patients--offering a scalable and realistic assessment method.
 With the digital twins, we provide an end-to-end framework for evaluating and iterating the chatbot.
 Our experiments show the chatbot's proficiency in fostering natural conversations and its potential as a cost-effective, accessible tool in dementia intervention.

-A-CONECT Chatbot
+A-CONECT Chatbot for Reducing Social Isolation

 Evidence from previous research shows that more participation in cognitive, leisure, and social activities correlates with a decreased chance of being diagnosed with dementia diseases.
 These findings drive the conversational intervention for cognitive diseases.
 Our proposed method uses a chatbot to resemble the human moderator in dementia intervention and, therefore, should follow the principles of the I-CONECT clinical protocol (Dodge, et al., 2023).